imanghafoori1/laravel-MasterPass/README.md

 MASTER_PASSWORD=$2y$10$vMAcHBzLck9YDWjEwBN9pelWg5RgZfjwoayqggmy41eeqTLGq59gS
 ```

-both of the options will work just fine.
+Both of the options will work just fine.

-- If `MASTER_PASSWORD` is not present in `.env` (or `config/master_password.php`) file, this package will be totally disabled and will do nothing.
+- If master password can't be read from the `config/master_password.php` file, this package will be totally disabled and will do nothing.

 ## :warning: Warning